 CELEBRATE GEORGIA'S OFFICIAL TROUT FESTIVAL IN THE TROUT CAPITAL OF GEORGIA!

-Located just 90 minutes north of Atlanta and 90 minutes east of Chattanooga, Trout Fest combines trout fishing with outdoor recreation, wildlife art, outfitter gear and services, and a new Activity Zone in the historic district of Blue Ridge and the Official Trout Capital of Georgia.
+Located just 90 minutes north of Atlanta and 90 minutes east of Chattanooga, Trout Fest combines trout fishing with outdoor recreation, wildlife art, outfitter gear/services/instruction, and an Activity Zone in the historic downtown district of Blue Ridge and Fannin County, the Official Trout Capital of Georgia.

 Visitors scan fly-fishing tackle at Trout Fest 2019.
 Click for the latest media information.